 Everything that has a beginning must have an ending.
-After seven years, Christopher Nolan announced that The Dark Knight Rises would be the final instalment in his Batman series, completing the trilogy.
-While everyone was saddened by the news that Nolan wouldn’t return for a fourth, most people were more concerned about whether or not The Dark Knight Rises would live up to the success of The Dark Knight.
-Rises brought with it a lot of mystery – very few plot details were leaked – leaving many fans playing guessing games about the final outcome.
+After seven years, Christopher Nolan announced that The Dark Knight Rises would be the final instalment in his Batman series, completing The Dark Knight Trilogy.
+While everyone was saddened by the news that Nolan wouldn’t return for a fourth, most people were more concerned about whether or not The Dark Knight Rises (87% on Rotten Tomatoes) would live up to the success of The Dark Knight.
+The Dark Knight Rises (the last movie in the Batman trilogy) brought with it a lot of mystery – very few plot details were leaked – leaving many fans playing guessing games about the final outcome.
 There was so much hype and anticipation regarding the finale, that it seemed destined to be a failure.
 But if there is one thing that we’ve learned over the years it’s that you can always rely on Mr Nolan.

-Rises brings The Dark Knight Trilogy story full circle.
+The Dark Knight Rises brings The Dark Knight Trilogy ‘s Batman story full circle.
 Plots, locations and characters from Batman Begins and The Dark Knight return, along with a long list of new characters.
 While the film turned out to be full of twists and surprises, it wasn’t nearly as perfect as The Dark Knight.
 Christopher Nolan got a little sloppy with some of the editing and a storyline that includes huge plot holes.
-Albeit, it wasn’t nearly a terrible movie at all, it did and didn’t quite live up to all the hype.
+Although it wasn’t nearly a terrible movie at all, it did and didn’t quite live up to all the hype.

 With each film Nolan pushed his operatic Batman even deeper into the dark, exploring issues of fear, death, loss and suffering.
-The Dark Knight Rises was no exception and is ultimately the best example of the themes at work in the trilogy.
+The Dark Knight Rises was no exception and is ultimately the best example of the themes at work in The Dark Knight Trilogy.
 Nolan, who rewrote the rule book with the dark and gritty first instalment Batman Begins, cranked it up a notch, exploring the world of terrorism.
 There are frightening themes at work in the film, as the two-minded “heroes” verse the multilayered “villains”.
 The cringing fear is echoed even louder through Zimmer’s powerful doom drumming soundtrack.

 In the third act of The Dark Knight Trilogy, we find ourselves 8 years ahead of the events in The Dark Knight.
-Gotham only remembers Batman as a vigilante who murdered the city’s hero Harvey Dent.
-Incidentally, Dent’s death brought about a new legislation that puts a thousand criminals behind bars.
+The people of Gotham only remember Batman as a vigilante who murdered the city’s hero Harvey Dent.
+Incidentally, the death of D.A.
+Harvey Dent brought about new legislation that puts a thousand criminals behind bars.
 Although this legislation helps keep the city safe, it’s also based on a lie, one that haunts a disheartened Commissioner Gordon.

-There was little doubt that Rises would be one of the most talked about films of summer (our winter) 2012.
+There was little doubt that The Dark Knight Rises would be one of the most talked-about films of summer (our winter) 2012.
 And from the very early screenings, the film received praise from critics and zealous fans.
 After millions of views from audiences worldwide and a box office opening week of 160 million dollars, the general consensus was that it was a great film – although not nearly as good as the previous film.
-There were also a number of things that didn’t work in Rises.
+There were also a number of things that didn’t work in The Dark Knight Rises.
 And if you start nitpicking you will soon realize that there are a few major flaws.

-Although I personally loved Bane’s character, including his inaudible voice (which sounds muted behind the mask), there are many fans who felt disappointed by his final moments on-screen.
-It’s hard to believe a character so villainous and ruthless would take orders from a woman.
-Even more disappointing is the final fight between Batman and Bane – both highly trained fighters.
+Although I personally loved Bane’s character (played by Tom Hardy), including his inaudible voice (which sounds muted behind the mask), there are many fans who felt disappointed by the masked terrorist‘s final moments on-screen.
+It’s hard to believe a character so villainous and ruthless would take orders from Miranda Tate (Talia al Ghul played by Marion Cotillard).
+Even more disappointing is the final fight between the Caped Crusader and Bane – both highly trained fighters.
 The fight fell flat when Batman gets the upper hand by breaking part of Bane’s mask.
 In reality, this should have been a longer much more difficult fight between the two.
 Instead, the fight seems anti-climatic.

 The poor editing in Dark Knight Rises has fans believing that there are a number of scenes that were cut from the story.
 Vulture recently discovered an interview with The Dark Knight Rises costume director Lindy Hemming in GQ and, during the interview, she incidentally described a scene that didn’t actually make it into the final cut of the movie (she hadn’t had the chance to see it before the interview.
 Below is her description of the deleted scene: